MarkRosemaker/audacity-go/README.md

 - [x] implementation of universal `Command(cmd string, args ...string) Response` function
 - [x] implementation of basic commands
 - [ ] implementation of more commands
-- [ ] automatic starting of Audacity if it's not running/pipes are not found
+- [ ] automatic starting of Audacity if it's not running, i.e. pipes are not found
 - [ ] testing and implementation with non-windows system

 Pull requests are very welcome!